amretapandey/PyBeginerProjects/README.md

 <br>

 ### 2. Ceaser Cipher Encryption
+The program encrypts the given string with the key using Ceaser Cipher Encryption.

+### 3. Run-Length Encoding
-Encrypt the given string with the key using Ceaser Cipher Encryption.
+The program encodes the given string with the key using Ceaser Cipher Encryption.